martinconnarty/Product-Knowledge-Documents/README.md

 ##

 I envisage that either vendors or the community publish one of these for every release, with a standardise structure like this then understanding exactly what you have is easy.
-I'm very guilty of not doing enough research though so if this exists somewhere please let me know!
+I'm doing a bit of research around this so will adjust as I learn more or find I'm reinventing the wheel.

 ##